-An address error trap occurs in certain addressing modes when accessing the first four bytes of an PSV page.
+An address error trap occurs in certain addressing modes when accessing the first four bytes of a PSV page.
 This only occurs when using the following addressing modes:

-- MOV.D - Register Indirect Addressing (word or byte mode) with pre/post-decrement
+- MOV.D - Register Indirect Addressing (Word or Byte mode) with pre/post-decrement

 Do not perform PSV accesses to any of the first four bytes using the above addressing modes.
-For applications using the C language, MPLAB C30 version 3.11 or higher, provides the following command-line switch that implements a work around for the erratum.
+For applications using the C language, MPLAB C30 Version 3.11 or higher, provides the following command-line switch that implements a work around for the erratum.